I'm a professional tarot reader with 20 years of experience. For me, tarot is a fascinating system that reflects all human life.

 11. You Don’t Need to Use Reversals When Reading Tarot

 The skill of a good reader is understanding how to pluck the accurate interpretation.
-And to do that, you will use context, the situation, the question, any information the client shares, the surrounding cards and how your intuition perceives it.
+And to do that, you will use context, the situation, the question, any information the client shares, the surrounding cards, and your intuition.
 You see?
 No reversals necessary.
-You’ll find that using all your cards upright, but taking into consideration the sliding scale, your readings will become much more nuanced and accurate.
+You’ll find that by using all your cards upright, but taking into consideration the sliding scale, your readings will become much more nuanced and accurate.

 12. You Can Use Playing Cards to Read Tarot

-You can read tarot sans images and sans Majors.
-All you do is transfer your knowledge of the minors to the 52 cards in a regular playing card deck.
-You’ll have to merge the Pages and the Knights into the Jacks, but it can work pretty easily.
-More information here: How to Read Tarot with Playing Cards.
+You can read tarot sans images and sans Major Arcana.
+All you do is transfer your knowledge of the minor cards to the 52 cards in a regular playing card deck.
+You’ll have to merge the Pages and the Knights into the Jacks, but it's pretty easy.
+More information here: How to Read Tarot With Playing Cards.

 13. Tarot Is Not Dangerous

-I’ve had numerous messages and comments about how the cards are a tool of the Devil.
-Odd really, when you consider the origins of the tarot in Roman Catholic Italy.
-And when you look at the iconography, which is overwhelmingly Christian.
-So, no, used for good, tarot is not dangerous.
+I’ve had numerous questions and comments about how the cards might be a tool of the Devil.
+It's odd, really, when you consider the origins of the tarot in Roman Catholic Italy and when you look at the iconography, which is overwhelmingly Christian.
+So, no, tarot is not devilish or dangerous.

-Having said that, harm can happen when an inexperienced or malicious reader tells a client or friend that they, or someone close to them is going to die, or suffer some other horrible event.
-It’s really important to cultivate a gentle way of reading.
-To take into consideration how a person might feel.
+Having said that, harm can happen when an inexperienced or malicious reader tells a client or friend that they, or someone close to them, is going to die or suffer some other horrible event.
+It’s really important to cultivate a gentle way of reading and to take into consideration how a person might feel.
 Don’t go blurting out some message that will cause sleepless nights or mental distress.
 Make sure your client leaves feeling upbeat.